cocode/TrekBASIC/superstartrek.md

 # Documentation for superstartrek.bas

 ### VARIABLES
+G(8,8) is the Galaxy, and 8x8 array of quadrants, each made up of 8x8 sectors.
+* In each cell is a number from 0-1000:
+  * Hundreds place is klingons, 0-3
+  * Tens place starbases.
+0-1
+  * Ones place is stars
+* K9 Number of klingons in the galaxy
+* B9 Number of bases in the galaxy
-A$ can be the enterprise "<*>", a kingon "+k+", >!<
+* A$ can be the enterprise "<*>", a kingon "+k+", >!<
-K3 number of klingons is a quadrant
+* K3 number of klingons in a quadrant
-K9 Number of klingons in the galaxy
-B3 Number of bases
+* B3 Number of bases in a quadrant
-S3 Number of stars
+* S3 Number of stars
-Array G current sector?
-No, I think it is the 8x8 galaxy of 8x8 sectors.
-Array K is the positions of the 1-3 klingons in this secor S is the current shield level.
+* K(3) is the positions of the 1-3 klingons in this sector
+* S is the current shield level.
 Under 200 gives a warning.
-E is energy.
+* E is energy.
 Total energy is S+E, default energy level is E0
+* Q1, Q2 are the Quadrant co-ordinates (indices into G())
+* S1, S2 are the sector co-ordinates

 Q1=FNR(1):Q2=FNR(1):S1=FNR(1):S2=FNR(1)

-Q1, Q2 are the Quadrant, S1, S2 are the sector co-ordinates

 ## Line Numbers / Subroutines
 All numbers are for supersstartrek.bas.